UTC-ACM/spring26-game-jam/README.md

 # Getting Started
 Register here by Apr 5: https://forms.office.com/r/bL9EjDPFmX

 You must join the Discord server to participate!
+Link is in the form above.

 You will need a GitHub account to collaborate and submit.